fbpx

 This week, Michael Gatlin submitted his resignation as Duluth Vineyard’s Senior Pastor.

 His resignation comes in the context of allegations of misconduct against one of our former pastoral assistants and Michael’s son, Jackson Gatlin.
 There are also allegations that Michael and Brenda Gatlin knew about this misconduct at the time and failed to act.
 This matter is being investigated by the police.
 And, we have contracted with a company called Godly Response to Abuse in the Christian Environment (GRACE) to conduct an independent investigation.
-More background information is available on the updates page on our website.
+More background information is available on the updates page on our website

 As part of his employment, Michael had been repeatedly directed to cooperate fully with both any law enforcement investigation and our independent investigation.
 Immediately prior to Michael’s resignation, we directed him to provide a statement to the Special Committee detailing his response and the actions he took, if any, to certain allegations of misconduct regarding Jackson Gatlin.
 We are Michael’s supervisor, yet he missed our deadline and never provided a statement.
 We had also advised him that his failure or refusal to provide information we had requested or to be interviewed by GRACE may result in the termination of his employment.
 In his resignation letter, Michael told us that he found himself unable to cooperate with the process established by GRACE and the Special Committee.